thegreenwebfoundation/developer-docs/src/docs/co2js/tutorials/getting-started-impact-framework.md

 The MeasureWebpage plugin essentially takes in a url and measures how many bytes need to be transferred to load the webpage in a browser.
 It comes with a couple of config options that are described in detail [here](https://github.com/wr24-greenit/if-webpage-plugins/blob/main/src/lib/measure-webpage/README.md).

 The plugins are executed in the order defined in the pipeline.
-The inputs are passed to the first plugin which potentially modifies them or add additional parameters.
+The inputs are passed to the first plugin which potentially modifies them or adds additional parameters.
 The set of updated inputs is then returned.
 IF takes care of passing them on to the next plugin.
 This repeats until the last plugin of the pipeline is executed and produces the final output.

 ### Our pipeline